ahnopologetic/agenticanalytics/ui/web/docs/react-query-setup.md

-# React Query with Axios Implementation
+# React Query with Custom Hooks Implementation

-This document outlines the implementation of React Query with Axios for handling API calls in the application.
+This document outlines the implementation of React Query with Axios for handling API calls in the application, using custom hooks for simplicity and scalability.

 ## Architecture